 Dawn-joy Leong only found out that she’s autistic when she was 42.
-So for most of her life, she didn’t understand why she was quite unlike her peers.
+So for the most part of her life, she didn’t understand why she was quite unlike her peers.

-“I was labelled ‘rude’, ‘stubborn’ and ‘argumentative’ from the beginning of school life,” says the 53-year-old.
+“I was labelled ‘rude’, ‘stubborn’ and ‘argumentative’ from the beginning of my school life, [but didn’t understand why],” says the 53-year-old.
 “I also found it confusing that my schoolmates enjoyed doing things in groups.
-I’d force myself to socialise but I don’t remember enjoying it.”
+I’d force myself to socialise but don’t remember enjoying it.”

-Aside from having to put up with ridicule of her social awkwardness, she also had to deal with being in a constant state of sensory overload— classroom chatter, the odour of sweaty bodies and the dragging of tables and chairs would leave her with headaches, nausea, dizziness and stress induced mouth ulcers.
+Aside from having to put up with ridicule of her social awkwardness, she also had to deal with being in a constant state of sensory overload.
+The sound of classroom chatter, the odour of sweaty bodies and the dragging of tables and chairs would leave her with headaches, nausea, dizziness and stress induced mouth ulcers.

 “After three sessions with him, which involved some exhaustive tests and questions, he diagnosed me with Asperger’s Syndrome, which is now subsumed under the wider umbrella of autism.”